n44h/Cloe/README.md

 # Cloe
-Cloe is a CLI tool to join Zoom meetings on the Zoom desktop client.
+Cloe is a CLI tool to join Zoom meetings through the Zoom desktop client.
 Cloe also makes it convenient to join recurring meetings using just a unique meeting name, so that you don't have to type in the meeting ID and password every time.

 This tool works on Linux, macOS, and Windows.